vitaly-t/pg-monitor/README.md

 db.task("MyTask", function (t) {
     // task queries;
 });
-db.tx("TX-1", function (t) {
+db.tx("MyTransaction", function (t) {
     // transaction queries;
 });
 ```

-But `tag` can be anything, including an object, so you can use it for your own reference
+The `tag` can be anything, including your custom object, so you can use it for your own reference
 when handling events.
-And if you want to use it that way, while also allowing this library
+And if you want to use it as your own object, while also allowing this library
-to log the task/transaction pseudo-name/alias, then make sure your tag object implements its
+to log the task/transaction pseudo-name/alias, then have your object implement method `toString()`
-own function `toString()` to return such name, which this library will then call to report
-the name along with the task/transaction.
+that returns the tag name.

 [pg-promise]:https://github.com/vitaly-t/pg-promise
 [monitor.detailed]:https://github.com/vitaly-t/pg-monitor#detailed-4